Salome Zourabichvili was inaugurated as the first female President of Georgia on December 16, 2018.

 Zourabichvili was born in 1952 and went to the Institute of Political Studies (1969-1972 – Paris, France) and went onto a master's program at Columbia University, School of International and Public Affairs (1972-1973 – New York, U.S.A.)

-In 1974-2004, she worked in the diplomatic service for the Ministry of Foreign Affairs of France in several embassies (Italy, United States, and Chad) and with French representations to international organizations (UN, NATO, Western European Union, OSCE).
+From 1974 to 2004, she worked in the diplomatic service for the Ministry of Foreign Affairs of France in several embassies (Italy, United States, and Chad) and with French representations to international organizations (UN, NATO, Western European Union, OSCE).
 In 2003, she was appointed as Extraordinary and Plenipotentiary Ambassador of France to Georgia.
-In 2004-2005, she served as Minister of Foreign Affairs of Georgia.
-After leaving the post, she founded on 11 March 2006 the political party “The Way of Georgia.”
+From 2004 to 2005, she served as Minister of Foreign Affairs of Georgia.
+After leaving the post, she founded the political party “The Way of Georgia” on March 11, 2006.

-She speaks fluently Georgian, French, and English and converses in basic Italian.
+She is fluent in Georgian, French, and English and converses in basic Italian.